shakes76/PatternFlow/recognition/ImprovedUNet_ISIC/README.md

 - report.ipynb
     - The Jupyter Notebook containing both main.py and model.py in one file.
     - Will show outputs in a cleaner format.
+    - All the graphs and outputs will be here to see, for easier access.

 ## How to Run the Script?
 1. Call the file 'main.py' through Python without any arguments.
     - If you want to set the number of epochs to run it for, go to the start of the main() function in the 'main.py' file and change the variable/constant 'EPOCHS' to the number that you desire.